maxchampoux/Ibanfirst/CompanyCreation.md

 Method: PUT
 URL: /companies/-{id}/iban
 ```
-Ok well, at this stage we will require some data and documents.
+Ok well, at this stage we will require some data and documents to be already specified in the project:
+*legalForm

 By submitting your project, you will have in return an IBAN that you can share with the co-founders for collecting the deposit of each one.

 **Parameters:**